lookMyCode/affiliate-backend/README.md

   password: 'string'
 }`

 WARNING!
-Will delete all links and this logon
+Will delete all links and this login

 ## Get all links